istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 ## Requests are rejected by Envoy

 Requests may be rejected for various reasons, to identify the reason, you may inspect the access logs.
-By default, access logs are printed into standard output of the container, run following command to see the log:
+By default, access logs are printed into standard output of the container, run the following command to see the log:

 {{<text bash>}}
-`$ kubectl logs -it PODNAME -c istio-proxy -n NAMESPACE`
+$ kubectl logs -it PODNAME -c istio-proxy -n NAMESPACE
 {{</text>}}

 In the default access log format, Envoy response flags and Mixer policy status are located after response code,